 Minimalist Blog Themes

-The Captivating Theme, from Restored 316, is the theme I currently use for this website.
-This theme offers a clean and minimalist look, while still including all the things I need to keep your blog running.
+The Captivating Theme, from Restored 316, is the theme I used on my own site for a long time.
+This theme offers a clean and minimalist look, while still including all the things you need to keep your blog running.
 You can choose your own colors, as well as your own blog layout.

 The Pretty Simple Theme, from Pretty Darn Cute Design, is another great example of “less is more” when it comes to theme design.
 The Pretty Simple theme is full of white space, clean lines, and simple design elements.